celik-muhammed/celik-muhammed/README.md

 - [x] My future goal is to advance my Data Science knowledge.

-- [x] Python, SQL, HTML5, CSS3, JavaScript, Android Studio, Git, GitHub
+- [x] Python, SQL, HTML5, CSS3, Git, GitHub

 - [x] 💬 Ask  me about anything that you want to learn